top of page

 Ulysses S Grant

 Ulysses S. Grant’s legacy lies in his steadfast commitment to preserving the Union and promoting equality.
 As the Union’s commanding general, he helped end slavery, and as president, he defended the civil and political rights of formerly enslaved people by supporting the 14th and 15th Amendments.
-Under his leadership, 163 Black Americans were elected to Congress, and he used federal power to suppress white supremacist violence, including the Ku Klux Klan.
+Under his leadership, over 2,000 Black Americans were elected to local, state, and federal offices as he used federal power to suppress white supremacist violence, including the Ku Klux Klan.
 Despite challenges during his presidency, Grant’s dedication to Reconstruction and equal citizenship established him as a key champion of a more inclusive American democracy.

 In this 11"x14" oil on canvas panel, I attempt to capture General Grant's unwavering presence with the empathetic mood in which he lead his army, treated surrendering enemies, and drove Reconstruction once he became our 18th president.